vk-cs/docs-public/docs/en/tools-for-using-services/account/concepts/projects/projects.md

 - Running objects (for example, virtual machines) are stopped.
 - Objects are placed in the deletion queue.
 Such objects will be deleted without possibility of recovery:

-  - If there was no cash flow in the project for the entire period of existence — 3 days after freezing.
+  - If there has been no cash flow in the project for the entire time it exists — 3 days after freezing.
-  - If payment was made — 30 days after freezing.
+  - If there have been any payments — 7 days after freezing.

   Some of the objects remain readable, making it possible to transfer data from them.